 In July 2019, Guo Meimei was released from prison.
 This time, however, the mainstream media seemed to have sidelined her.
 The picture of her wearing a black dress and a black skirt and walking out of Hunan Women ’s Prison in a low-key manner appeared online.
 Netizens were cruel as usual, commented about how ugly and rounded her face looked.

-What will the future of 29-year-old Guo Mei Mei be like?
+What will the future of 30-something Guo Mei Mei be like?
 Will she fade into oblivion, become a low-profile billionaire or return to social media as a philanthropist?
 Meanwhile, Wang Jun has been completely forgotten.